biodiversity-specimen-data/specimen-data-use-case/README.md

 ### Document use cases

 The simplest method of sharing your experience and needs is to [create an issue describing your use case](https://github.com/biodiversity-specimen-data/specimen-data-use-case/issues).
-If you are comfortable describing your use case in detail, you can write up a new use case in markdown and put it in the [use-case](_use-case) directory; see [template](_use-case/_TEMPLATE.md) for our standard format.
 For use cases that would benefit from more conversation or refinement, a GitHub issue provides space to do that work collaboratively.
 Ultimately, issues can get documented in markdown.

+If you are comfortable describing your use case in detail, you can skip straight to writing up a new use case in markdown and putting it in the [use-case](_use-case) directory.
+See the [template](_use-case/_TEMPLATE.md) file for our standard format.
+It is important to fill out the front matter fields, "title" and "category", at the top of a new use case document because these fields are used to sort use cases on our [prettified GitHub Pages website](https://biodiversity-specimen-data.github.io/specimen-data-use-case/).
+Your title should be descriptive yet brief, and your category can either be one of the existing categories found on the home page of the GitHub Pages website, or a new one if appropriate.

 ### Comment on issues